 Draw four dice from your bag.
-If your bag has fewer than four dice, draw all of them, then place all the dice from your Used Pile into the bag, shake the bag well, and continue drawing until you have drawn four dice in total.
+If your bag has fewer than four dice, draw all of them, then place all of the dice from your Used Pile into the bag, shake the bag well, and continue drawing until you have drawn four dice in total.
 Sometimes, cards or abilities will make you draw more dice: draw those additional dice now.
-Place all dice drawn into your Prep Area.
+Place all dice drawn in your Prep Area.

-If, after refilling the bag, you are only able to draw four dice or fewer, lose one life and gain one generic energy for each die less then four that you drew.
+If, after refilling the bag, you are only able to draw fewer than four dice, lose one life and gain one generic energy for each die fewer than four that you drew.
 For example, if you only drew three dice from the bag, you would gain one generic energy and lose one life.